ga4gh/data-security/AAI/AAIConnectProfile.md

     warrant taking action.

-    -   If an access token is long-lived, then the access token MUST be revocable, and once revoked the /token endpoint MUST NOT return claims.
-In this event, an appropriate error status MUST be returned like /userinfo errors as per [section 5.3.3 of the OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoError).
+    -   If an access token is long-lived, then the access token MUST be revocable, and once revoked the Token Endpoint MUST NOT return claims.
+In this event, an appropriate error status MUST be returned like UserInfo errors as per [section 5.3.3 of the OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoError).

     -   [Access Token Polling](#at-polling) can allow downstream systems to detect